Constructing Algorithmic Authority: How Multi-Channel Networks (MCNs) Govern Live-Streaming Labor in China: Methods

 Participant recruitment began with the three MCNs involved in our fieldwork, who helped us access a broader network of streamers and affiliated MCNs, to our final sampled seven MCNs, allowing us to diversify our sample beyond the initial field sites.
 This expansion was necessary for two reasons.
 First, MCNs vary considerably in size, specialization, and degrees of platform dependency, which can lead to various algorithmic strategies and labor practices.
 Second, broadening the sample helped us identify cross-organizational common patterns, enabling a more robust understanding of how algorithmic knowledge is constructed and circulated across the MCN ecosystem.
 We intentionally included both novice and experienced streamers, as well as MCN staff from different roles and organizational levels.

-The interview protocol, developed based on prior research on live-streamers~\cite{wohn2020audience, wang2019love, wu2023streamers} and MCNs~\cite{vonderau2016video,liang2022end,siciliano2023intermediaries}, then focused on several core areas: challenges associated with platform algorithms, streamers’ understanding and navigation of algorithmic systems, the forms of algorithmic guidance or control exerted by MCNs, and the infrastructural or interpretive support MCNs provide to facilitate compliance or success.
-For live-streamers, sample questions included: \textit{“How do you know when the algorithm is working in your favor or against you?”}; \textit{“Has your MCN ever provided you with explanations or advice about the algorithm?”; and “What kind of support—technical, emotional, or interpretive—do you receive from your MCN in navigating platform challenges?”} For MCN practitioners, we asked: \textit{“How do you stay informed about changes in the platform's algorithmic rules?”}; \textit{“Do you provide training or informal guidance to streamers on how to ‘play to the algorithm’?”}; and \textit{“Would you describe your role for live-streamers regarding platform algorithms?”}
+The interview protocol, developed based on prior research on live-streamers~\cite{wohn2020audience, wang2019love, wu2023streamers,chen2024exploring} and MCNs~\cite{vonderau2016video,liang2022end,siciliano2023intermediaries}, then focused on several core areas: challenges associated with platform algorithms, streamers’ understanding and navigation of algorithmic systems, the forms of algorithmic guidance or control exerted by MCNs, and the infrastructural or interpretive support MCNs provide to facilitate compliance or success.
+For live-streamers, sample questions included: \textit{“How do you know when the algorithm is working in your favor or against you?”}; \textit{“Has your MCN ever provided you with explanations or advice about the algorithm?”; and “What kind of support—technical, emotional, or interpretive—do you receive from your MCN in navigating platform challenges?”} For MCN practitioners, we asked: \textit{“How do you stay informed about changes in the platform’s algorithmic rules?”}; \textit{“Do you provide training or informal guidance to streamers on how to ‘play to the algorithm’?”}; and \textit{“Would you describe your role for live-streamers regarding platform algorithms?”}

 Each interview lasted approximately 60 to 90 minutes.
-Throughout, we encouraged participants to critically reflect on how platform algorithms shape their daily labor and how MCNs influence these experiences, not only as organizational actors but also as mediators of algorithmic knowledge and expectations.
+Throughout, we encouraged participants to critically reflect on how platform algorithms shape their everyday labor and how MCNs influence these experiences as organizational actors and mediators of algorithmic knowledge and expectations.